 To use essential oils, they should be diluted in some carrier oil like extra virgin olive oil, grapeseed oil, coconut oil, avocado oil, jojoba oil, and sweet almond oil.
 Massage the mixture to the painful areas and after massaging, place a warm cloth over the affected places, to relax the muscles.

-Make sure you do a patch test before you apply the essential oil, as it might irritate the sensitive skin.
+Make sure you do a patch test before you apply the essential oil, as it might irritate sensitive skin.

 What the research says